HPLAY-dev/spectrum-minecraft-launcher/README.md

 > From: [GitHub/00ll00/java_launch_wrapper](https://github.com/00ll00/java_launch_wrapper)

 ## 2.0 Launcher Core
-Launcher functions.
-One day there will be a documentation.
-Forgive me for not writing comment.
+Launcher functions. *Forgive me for not writing comment~*.

 ## 3.0 Fabric Support
 Fabric is currently 100% support.
 The Core will **defaultly download latest version of Fabric Loader**.
 For version below 1.14.4, do not tick fabric checkbox

 ## 4.0 Multi-Language
-Language Strings are currently configured inside the `tkui.py`, to modify it, you need to add you language key and all of the strings in en_US(zh_CN too).
-Switching OS language will also switch the UI language(restart needed).
-The fallback language is en_US.
+Check /lang
+Current only zh_CN and en_US(Fallback) is supported

 ## 5.0 Problems
 SHA1 checksum not checked.